Norma Thatcher, Founder

 - Community College instructor

-- Instructor of leadership class at the Boys and Girls Club
+- Guide and coach of leadership classes at the Boys and Girls Club

-On a personal note, my husband Richard and I live in Warrenton, Virginia, and have been married 39 years.
+On a personal note, my husband Richard and I live just outside Warrenton, Virginia, and have been married 40 years.
 “How many children do you have?” is a bittersweet question for us.
-While we are blessed with two daughters and two grandsons, we lost our 22-year-old son in 2008 to a drug overdose.
+While we are blessed with two daughters, a son-in-law, two grandsons, and a granddaughter, we lost our 22-year-old son in 2008 to a drug overdose.
 We loved the child and hated the addiction.
 Always.